dmx-systems/dmx-documentation/docs/user.rst

 The Toolbar
 ===========

-The upper toolbar contains the crucial steering tools for DMX: The workspace selector, the topicmap selector and the user menu.
+The upper toolbar contains the crucial steering tools for DMX: The Workspace selector, the topicmap selector and the user menu.

 .. figure:: _static/upper-toolbar.png
-    :alt: Tool bar with workspace and topicmap selector
+    :alt: Tool bar with Workspace and topicmap selector

 .. _user-the-workspace-selector: